Jellyfish for Small to Medium Enterprises

 NIST recommends that small business organizations take the following actions to improve the effectiveness and security of their information systems:

-1. Protect information, systems and networks from damage by virsues spyware, and other mlicious code
+1. Protect information, systems and networks from damage by viruses spyware, and other malicious code

 2. Provide security for Internet connection

 Business computers and networks that have broadband access to the Internet for 24 hours a day every day are exposed to continual hostile threats.
 Small businesses should install and keep operational a hardware firewall between their internal networks and the Internet.
 The firewall function may be provided by a wireless access point or router installed by the small business or by a router operated by the Internet Service Provider (ISP) of the small business.